Dalian: Post-World War II

 With the unconditional surrender of Japan in August–September 1945, Dairen passed to the Soviets, whose Manchurian Strategic Offensive Operation had liberated the city on 22 August 1945.
+Unlike many cities in the northeast, the city never reverted to de jure Nationalist authority.
 The Soviets and Chinese Communists cooperated to develop the city, relatively undamaged during the war, especially its industrial infrastructure and the port.
-The Soviet government rented the port and in 1945 the first Chinese Communist mayor of the new Lüda Administrative Office (旅大行政公署) was appointed.
+The Soviet government rented the port, and in 1945 the first Chinese Communist mayor of the new Lüda Administrative Office (旅大行政公署) was appointed.
+The city was a place of relative calm once the Chinese Civil War resumed.

-In 1950 the USSR presented the city to the Chinese Communist Party (CCP) without any compensation.
+In 1950, the USSR returned the city to Chinese administration without any compensation.
 Dalian and Lüshun (former Port Arthur) merged as Lüda on 1 December 1950.
-From 12 March 1953 to 1 August 1954 it was a direct-controlled municipality and not part of Liaoning.
+From 12 March 1953 to 1 August 1954, it was a direct-controlled municipality and not part of Liaoning.
 Soviet troops left the city in 1955.
 After the Soviets left, the PRC made Lüda a major shipbuilding center.

 In 1981 the city was renamed Dalian, with Lüshunkou becoming a constituent district.
 In 1984 the Chinese Government designated the city a Special Economic Zone.
 At the time, Dalian was China's largest foreign-trade port.

 1990 to present

 The city was upgraded from a prefecture-level city to a sub-provincial city in May 1994, with no change in its administrative subdivisions.
-In the 1990s the city benefited from the attention of Bo Xilai (Party secretary of Dalian).
+In the 1990s, the city benefited from the attention of Bo Xilai (Party secretary of Dalian).
 Bo served both as the mayor of the city and as one of the major leaders in the province; among other things, he banned motorcycles and planted large, lush parks in the city's many traffic circles.
-He also preserved much of Dalian's Russian Tsarist regime era buildings.
+He also preserved much of Dalian's Russian Tsarist regime-era buildings.
 He also worked as the former Minister of Commerce of China.

 Since 2007 Dalian has hosted the Annual Meeting of the New Champions ("Summer Davos"), organized by the World Economic Forum, in alternating years with Tianjin.
 The venue for the forum is the Dalian International Conference Center in Donggang CBD.
 In 2008 about 1,000 people protested and blocked traffic as a response to the 2008 Tibetan anti-Chinese protests, and forced the temporary closure of the local Carrefour store.

-In 2010 one of the worst recorded oil-spills in China's history occurred in Dalian.
+In 2010, one of the worst recorded oil spills in China's history occurred in Dalian.
 The Dalian PX protest occurred on 14 August 2011.
-In June 2014, China's tenth state-level new area, the Dalian Jinpu New Area was officially established.
+In June 2014, China's tenth state-level new area, the Dalian Jinpu New Area, was officially established.
 On 5 August 2016, the Dalian huabiao incident occurred.
 A huabiao, named the "Jiu Long Hua Biao" (九龙华表), in the center of Xinghai Square was demolished, which was believed to be out of political reasons related to the downfall of Chinese politician Bo Xilai, who oversaw the construction of Xinghai Square and the central huabiao during his tenure as the mayor of Dalian.
 The site of the huabiao was later replaced with a musical fountain, the largest one in Northern China.